gwiam/awt_atoyom/porting_player_control.md

         - original implementation confusing
         - saves time on implementing scripts like "CameraFollow"
 - recreate HoldAndShoot
-    - setting NoCollision, Shot and Grad layers to unused layers for now
+    - setting NoCollision, Shot and Grad layers
     - instead of implementing it like the original, casting a ray each update
         - add a raycaster object to camera instead
         - makes more sense that in "isPlayerInSight" since Ray is always facing forwards